cosmos/gaia/docs/resources/service-providers.md

 ```

 Once signatures are properly generated, insert the JSON into into the generated
-transaction and then use the broadcast endpoint.
+transaction and then use the broadcast transaction endpoint.

 POST [`/txs`](https://cosmos.network/rpc/)